-LINK TAB FUNCTION NAT Use this screen to view NAT statistics for connected hosts.
+LINK TAB FUNCTION Security Log Use this screen to view all security related events.
+You can select the level and category of the security events in their proper drop-down list window.
+Levels include: Emergency Alert Critical Error Warning Notice Informational Debugging Categories include: Account Attack Firewall MAC Filter Traffic Status WAN Use this screen to view the status of all network traffic going through the WAN port of the Zyxel Device.
+LAN Use this screen to view the status of all network traffic going through the LAN ports of the Zyxel Device.
+NAT Use this screen to view NAT statistics for connected hosts.
 VoIP Status VoIP Status Use this screen to view VoIP registration, current call status and phone numbers for the phone ports.
 ARP Table ARP Table Use this screen to view the ARP table.
 It displays the IP and MAC address of each DHCP connection.
 Routing Table Routing Table Use this screen to view the routing table on the Zyxel Device.
+Multicast Status IGMP Status Use this screen to view the status of all IGMP settings on the Zyxel Device MLD Status Use this screen to view the status of all MLD settings on the Zyxel Device.
 WLAN Station Status WLAN Station Status Use this screen to view the wireless stations that are currently associated to the Zyxel Device's WiFi.
 Cellular Statistics Cellular Statistics Use this screen to look at the cellular Internet connection status.
 Optical Signal Status Optical Signal Status Use this screen to view the optical fiber transceiver's TX power and RX power level and its temperature.
 Maintenance System System Use this screen to set the Zyxel Device name and Domain name.
 User Account User Account Use this screen to change the user password on the Zyxel Device.
 Remote Management MGMT Services Use this screen to enable specific traffic directions for network services.
-Trust Domain Use this screen to view a list of public IP addresses which are allowed to access the Zyxel Device through the services configured in the Maintenance > Remote Management screen.
-Power Monitor Power Monitor Use this screen to view the current and past amount of power consumed by the Zyxel Device.
+Trust Domain Use this screen to view a list of public IP addresses which are allowed to access the Zyxel Device through the services configured in the Maintenance > Remote Management > MGMT Services screen.
 Time Time Use this screen to change your Zyxel Device's time and date.
 E-mail Notification E-mail Notification Use this screen to configure up to two mail servers and sender addresses on the Zyxel Device.
 Log Setting Log Settings Use this screen to change your Zyxel Device's log settings.

-Firmware Upgrade Firmware Upgrade Use this screen to upload firmware to your Zyxel Device.
+LINK ТАВ FUNCTION Firmware Upgrade Firmware Upgrade Use this screen to upload firmware to your Zyxel Device.
 Backup/Restore Backup/Restore Use this screen to backup and restore your Zyxel Device's configuration (settings) or reset the factory default settings.
 Reboot Reboot Use this screen to reboot the Zyxel Device / Zyxel Mesh system without turning the power off.
-Diagnostic Diagnostic Use this screen to identify problems with the Internet connection.
-You can use Ping, Ping 6, TraceRoute, TraceRoute 6, or Nslookup to help you identify problems.
+Diagnostic Ping&Traceroute &Nslookup Use this screen to identify problems with the Zyxel Device.
+You can use Ping, TraceRoute, or Nslookup to help you identify problems.
+802.1ag Use this screen to configure CFM (Connectivity Fault Management) MD (maintenance domain) and MA (maintenance association), perform connectivity tests and view test reports.
+802.3ah Use this screen to configure link OAM port parameters,